 Name Type Presence Permitted Subtrees Excluded Subtrees Entire Namespace Exclusion dNSName MUST The CA MUST confirm that the Applicant has registered the dNSName or has been authorized by the domain registrant to act on the registrant's behalf.
 See Section 3.2.2.4.
 If at least one dNSName instance is present in the permittedSubtre es, the CA MAY indicate one or more subordinate domains to be excluded.
-If no dNSName instance is present in the permittedSubtre es, then the CA MUST include a zero-length dNSName to indicate no domain names are permitted.

-iPAddress

-MUST

-The CA MUST confirm that the Applicant has been assigned the iPAddres s range or has been authorized by the assigner to act on the asignee's behalf.
-See
+If no dNSName instance is present in the permittedSubtre es, then the CA MUST include a zero-length dNSName to indicate no domain names are permitted. iPAddress MUST The CA MUST confirm that the Applicant has been assigned the iPAddress range or has been authorized by the assigner to act on the asignee's behalf.
+See Section 3.2.2.5.

-Section

 If at least one iPAddress instance is present in the permittedSubtre es, the CA MAY indicate one or more subdivisions of those ranges to be excluded.

-If no IPv4 iPAddress is present in the permittedSubtre es, the CA MUST include an iPAddress of 8 zero octets, indicating the IPv4 range of 0.0.0.0/0 being excluded.
-If no IPv6 iPAddress is present in the permittedSubtre es, the CA MUST include an iPAddress of 32 zero octets, indicating the IPv6 range of ::0/0 being excluded.
+If no IPv4 iPAddress is present in the permittedSubtre es, the CA MUST include an iPAddress of 8 zero octets, indicating the IPv4 range of 0.0.0/0 being excluded.
+If no IPv6 iPAddress is present in the permittedSubtre es, the CA MUST include an iPAddress of 32 zero octets, indicating the IPv6 range of ::0/0 being excluded. directory Name MUST The CA MUST confirm the Applicant's and/or Subsidiary's name attributes such that all certificates issued will comply with the relevant Certificate Profile (see Section 7.1.2), It is NOT RECOMMENDED to include values within excludedSubtree s.

-directoryNa MUST me

-The CA MUST confirm the Applicant' s and/or Subsidiary 's name attributes such that all certificate s issued will comply with the relevant Certificate Profile (see Section 7.1.2), including Name Forms

-It is NOT RECOMMENDED to include values within excludedSubtree s.
 The CA MUST include a value within permittedSubtre es, and as such, this does not apply.
 See the Excluded Subtrees requirements for more.

-(See Section 7.1.4).

-otherName NOT RECOMMEND ED See below See below See below

-Any other value MUST NOT - - -
+Name Type Presence Permitted Subtrees including Name Forms (See Section 7.1.4).
+Excluded Subtrees Entire Namespace Exclusion otherName NOT RECOMM ENDED See below See below See below Any other value MUST NOT - - -